Swift-peak-hosting-dev/Bryan-Snaily-CAD-Integration-NO-LONGER-UPDATEDed/README.md

 👏 All credits go to BryanLTU on Discord for creating this script for our community, and to me for additional contributions.

-Special thanks to Kristian770 for enhancing the script with error handling.
+Special thanks to Kristian770 on github for enhancing the script with error handling.
 Your contribution is highly appreciated! ❤️

 If you haven't already, check out SnailyCAD at [https://snailycad.org/](https://snailycad.org/).
 Big thanks to Casper for developing this fantastic open-source CAD.